Senior Associate Dean for Diversity, Equity and Inclusion

-Position Number F66780 Position Type Teaching and Research Faculty Rank Open Working Title Senior Associate Dean for Diversity, Equity and Inclusion School/Unit School of Medicine Department School of Medicine Number of Months 12 Tenure Status Open Grant funded position?
+Position Number F66780 Is this employee on a H1B Visa?
+Position Type Teaching and Research Faculty Rank Open Working Title Senior Associate Dean for Diversity, Equity and Inclusion School/Unit School of Medicine Department School of Medicine Number of Months 12 Tenure Status Open Grant funded position?
 No

 Mission or Goal of Unit

 The mission of the School of Medicine is to provide preeminent education to physicians and scientists in order to improve the quality of health care for humanity.
 Through innovative, scholarly activity and a diverse educational context, the School seeks to create and apply new knowledge, and to provide and continuously improve systems of medical and science education.
 Furthermore, it is our mission to develop more effective healthcare practices to address the needs of the diverse populations we serve and to provide distinguished leadership in the advancement of medicine and science.

 Chief purpose of this position in support of above mission or goal

 The Senior Associate Dean for Diversity, Equity and Inclusion ( AKA “Chief Diversity Officer”) has a key leadership role in the School of Medicine.
 This position will lead and coordinate the School of Medicine’s diversity, equity and inclusive excellence initiatives in all academic endeavors, research, and teaching.
 The individual will partner with key stakeholders in the school, Health System, university, and community.
 Note that incumbents without a faculty background are welcome to apply and will be considered as long as required qualifications are met.
 We welcome all interested and qualified applicants for this very important and exciting role.